diel-project/Diel-Niche-Modeling/GitHub_vignettes/Example4.md

 # References

-Ridout, Martin S., and Matthew Linkie.
-“Estimating overlap of daily activity patterns from camera trap data.”
+Ridout, M. S., and Linkie, M. Estimating overlap of daily activity patterns from camera trap data.
 Journal of Agricultural, Biological, and Environmental Statistics 14 (2009): 322-337.